Jill Biden to have lesion removed after skin cancer screening

 PHILADELPHIA (CBS) -- The White House said Thursday that First Lady Jill Biden will have skin cancer surgery next week.
 The procedure is called Mohs surgery, an outpatient procedure, considered the best for skin cancers on the face.

-Biden has skin cancer above her right eye that will be removed with a procedure called Mohs surgery, according to a memo from the physician to the president.
+Biden has a lesion above her right eye that will be removed with a procedure called Mohs surgery, according to a memo from the physician to the president.

 "Mohs is the gold skin standard for skin cancer on the face," the head of dermatology surgery at Cooper Hospital Dr. Naomi Lawrence said.
 "So I was really happy to hear that that's what she was going to receive."